History of the Electric Fountain

 The Electric Fountain entertains thousands of visitors each year, providing a visual spectacle to accompany musical groups in the bandstand at the edge of the lake.
 Three people are required to run a fountain show, one at the controls, one in the vault and one at the pump station.
 It is featured in photo postcards sent around the world and almost from the beginning presents maintenance challenges to the City of Denver.
 Pipes, valves, nozzles, lighting, wiring, pumps and other equipment are frequently replaced during this period but the fountain shows go on each year.
 Eventually the plumbing for two water displays is removed from the fountain.

-Despite continuing repair attempts, deterioration of the aging concrete, plumbing and electrical systems along with flooding of the vault in the lake lead to the fountain shows being discontinued and the fountain is reduced to a static display of water shooting into the air.
+The Darlington fountain lighting is replaced with a new lighting system and controls for musical fountain shows.
+But continuing problems with the plumbing and electrical systems along with flooding of the fountain vault in the lake lead to the fountain shows being discontinued and the fountain is reduced to a static display of water shooting into the air.
 Power for the lights is disconnected and the fountain goes dark at night.

 Consultants and engineers are hired to design repairs to the Electric Fountain.
 Several plans are rejected and the estimated cost of the entire project is much higher than expected.